cybertraining-dsc/fa20-523-301/report/assignment6.md

 ## 2. Assisting Researchers with Artificial Intelligence

 According to an article in Radiology Business, automated detection of stroke anomalies is improving.
-As stated in a review in the article, “the team found convolutional neural networks beat random forest learning on sensitivity, 85% to 68% [^5].”
+As stated in a review in the article, “the team found convolutional neural networks beat random forest learning (RFL) on sensitivity, 85% to 68% [^5].”
 This improvement is an excellent improvement by switching the algorithm that is used to train the model.
-A convolutional neural network is a deep learning technique while a random forest is a modified decision tree.
+A convolutional neural network (CNN) is a deep learning technique while a random forest is a modified decision tree.
 By modifying approaches from a decision tree to a deep learning technique, there is a very high likelihood that more lives could be saved.
 Strokes account for nearly 140,000 deaths a year and are one of the leading causes of permanent disability in the United States [^6].

+After reviewing the literature from the Radiology Business article, the most common avenue for early detection appears to be the RFL as stated above.
+A meta analysis reviewing PubMed articles from January 2014 to February 2019 found that the RFL was the highest performer for predictive measures [^7].
+For large vessel occlusions (LVO), the best approach was to use a CNN.
+CNN’s use little pre-processing and rely moreso on the filters with the data.
+This results in a more dynamic approach to the data as opposed to the harder developed structure of a decision tree.

 ## 3. Future Work

 After reviewing the cited sources, there are some future areas to look research.
-To improve on current understanding, a standardization of metrics for to evaluate the fidelity of the models [^5], continued development of automative image analysis software [^3], and leveraging emerging techniques to develop even more effective algorithms to detect large vessel occlusion [^d].
+To improve on current understanding, a standardization of metrics for to evaluate the fidelity of the models [^5], continued development of automative image analysis software [^3], and leveraging emerging techniques to develop even more effective algorithms to detect large vessel occlusion [^8].
 These areas are only a few of the many improvements that could be made in the world of stroke detection.
 It is not a far stretch to imagine detecting vessels that are becoming clogged or brittle.
 If detection of these medical issues could become prevalent, even more lives could be saved by predicting strokes before they even occur.

 ## 4. References